alexfernandez/alexfernandez.github.io/2016/should-i-build-or-not.md

 A discussion of emotional arguments should allow us to recognize our unconscious biases, and hopefully to offset them.
+These items are even more contentious than the rational ones, so do not expect any definitive answers here;
+at most, some uncomfortable questions.

 ### The Joy of Building Things